Lermex/alpmestan.com/posts/2014-06-18-testing-attoparsec-parsers-with-hspec.markdown

 0 examples, 0 failures
 ```

-Alright, let's first introduce a couple of tests where or parser should succeed.
+Alright, let's first introduce a couple of tests where our parser should succeed.

 ``` haskell
 spec :: Spec